 The officer should conduct standardized field sobriety tests (SFST's), use a portable breath test (PBT) device or similar instrument and place the suspect under arrest.
-If the driver/suspect's level is over .08 BAC, the officer would process as a regular DUI.
-If the driver/suspect's level is under .08, and the officer has reasonable grounds to believe the suspect/driver is under the influence of a drug or drugs, have the Combined Communication Center contact or call a DRE.
+If the driver/suspect's level is over.08 BAC, the officer would process as a regular DUI.
+If the driver/suspect's level is under.08, and the officer has reasonable grounds to believe the suspect/driver is under the influence of a drug or drugs, have the Combined Communication Center contact or call a DRE.
 Every attempt should be made to contact an on-duty SPD DRE first.
-If no DRE is available, apply for a search warrant for blood and process accordingly.
+If no DRE is available, have dispatch call out an SPD DRE.
+If the DRE is still unavailable, apply for a search warrant for blood and process accordingly.

 A SPD DRE shall be called to the scene of every serious injury or fatal collision under our jurisdiction where there is a surviving driver.
 Every attempt should be made to contact an on-duty SPD DRE.
 If SPD does not have a DRE on duty, have the Combined Communication Center contact WSP communications to see if there are any other DRE's on duty and available.
-If no other DRE's are available, have WSP call out a DRE.
+If no other DRE's are available, have dispatch attempt to call out an SPD DRE.